 On top of that (literally), a cross-body bag will add another layer to the outfit.
 Not to mention it’s a handy place to stash some gloves and a beanie for when that chill starts to bite.

 When it comes to combating anything the weather can throw at you in style, this is the ultimate does-it-all get-up.

 Quilted Jacket + Hoodie + Cross-Body Bag

 Colder weather doesn’t have to mean sacrificing street cred by shrouding yourself in an overly cumbersome winter coat.
 Not when your layering game is on point, anyway.

 This quilted jacket and hoodie combo is an ideal substitute for a single, heavier piece of outerwear, maintaining a sleek silhouette without sacrificing any of that precious insulation.

-Keep things on trend by opting for earthy, tonal colours like browns, greens and reds, and use a cross-body bag in a contrasting colour to help break things up.
+Keep things on-trend by opting for earthy, tonal colors like browns, greens and reds, and use a cross-body bag in a contrasting color to help break things up.
 It might feel alien at first, but once you get a taste of carrying your wallet and keys in something other than your back pockets, you’ll never go back.